NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 It should be noted that the governance of the class will be regulated by the CRs, DCs and ACs.

 The industry often asks us for references and opinion about the behaviour, conduct, integrity and suitability of the alumni for specific jobs/ placements.
 They expect us to field the candidates having right attitude and attributes.
 This is not only for campus placements but also generally throughout the career of the students including the change of their jobs from one company to the other.
 Traditionally the Dean and Directors are the reference points.
 We are also required to sign testimonials whenever a student wants to go for higher studies abroad.
 As time passes, we have found it difficult to recollect the attributes of the individual students.
-Therefore, we are adding a column in the Post Graduate Diploma (PGDM) of each student to state his/her ‘Character and Leadership Qualities’ assessed by the institute and record our opinion.
+Therefore, we are adding a column in the Post Graduate Diploma (MBA) of each student to state his/her ‘Character and Leadership Qualities’ assessed by the institute and record our opinion.
 The grading will be Exemplary / Very Good / Good / Satisfactory / Unsatisfactory.
 We are sure that our students will behave in a matured manner exhibiting positive attributes and leadership qualities, contributing to their growth and development and enabling us to give the highest grading.
 All that what we expect is that the students should read our instructions carefully, understand them and abide by them in their own career / developmental interest.
 Questioning the relevance of the instructions after joining the institutes will not be conducive to positive atmosphere.

 Reshuffling of Class